trans-travel/trans-travel/mx.md

    reputable and operate with high standards within regulations, while others are operating outside of the law and may target medical tourists, providing unsafe care.
- * Care for transgender youth may not be as easily available as it is in some places in the USA.
+ * Care for transgender youth may be as easily available.

 ## Child Custody / Abuse